1. HOME

 That's an example of what you don't want to do.

-Your words extend a hand of friend and kinship on behalf of your immediate and extended family.
+Your words extend a hand of both friend and kinship on behalf of your immediate and extended family.
 Keep them brief, on track and, deliver them with a smile.

 Sample welcome speech template